wang-y-cell/mySTL/README.md

 ## Project Overview
 This project is intended for learning the internal implementation of the STL and improving programming skills.

+Using AI to test code and find errors is a simple test that cannot fully cover all situations, which is why the test cases are messy.

 ### What this project does **not** include:
 - `string`: Strictly speaking, it is not part of the STL, so it is not implemented.